vitaliiU/manual/js.md

 ### Variables_Const:

-The same as let, diferent - const value can't reset (for type-value), but can reset field or array element for type-reference (object, array)
+The same as let, diferent - const value can't reset (for type-value), but can reset field or array element for type-reference (object, array).
-Const should always be used, except when it need to reset (use let)
+Const should always be used, except when it need to reset (use let).

 ```jsx
 const x = "wwwww";